johnny49r/watt-iz/README.md

 at least 2 years when no power is applied to the board.
 Date and time are kept by the RTC chip as well as alarm functionality.
 The RTC can be programmed manually or via internet (see examples).
+The RTC chip also provides substrate temperature (board temperature) in degrees C.

 ### SD Card Memory
-The board has a SD card slot which uses a SDHC or SDXC card.
+The board has a micro-SD card slot which uses a SDHC or SDXC card.
 The SD interface in 4-bit MMC for maximum performance.
 Large capacity cards (up to 256 GB) are supported as long as they are formatted with FAT32.
-Standard cards used are SDHC 32 GB class 10.
+The standard card used is an SDHC 32 GB class 10.

 ### 2.8" TFT Touch Screen Display
-The hardware supports common 2.8" TFT screens with the ILI9341 controller with SPI interface.
+The hardware supports a 2.8" TFT screen using the ILI9341 graphics controller with SPI interface.
 The hardware supports either resistive touch screen or capacitive touch screens.
 Capacitive touch is more sensitive and provides smoother operation but does not work with a stylus.
 Screen brightness can be controlled from 0 to 100% (60 ma backlight current).